Constitution of the British Association of Therapists and Hypnotherapists

-1.4.1. professional healers, therapists, practitioners of alternative medicine and practitioners in allied professions (together ‘the Professions’) who agree to meet and maintain certain agreed core practitioner standards as set out in this Constitution, the Code of Ethics annexed in Schedule 2 hereto and any other standards and guidance issued by the Association from time-to-time (‘the Core Standards’);
+1.4.1. professional healers, therapists, practitioners of alternative and complementary medicine and practitioners in allied professions (together ‘the Professions’) who agree to meet and maintain certain agreed core practitioner standards as set out in this Constitution, the Code of Ethics annexed in Schedule 2 hereto and any other standards and guidance issued by the Association from time-to-time (‘the Core Standards’);

 1.4.2. students and trainees in the Professions who wish to commit themselves to attainment of the Core Standards;

 1.4.3. other persons with a general interest in the Professions.